josmaf/bx-tensorflow-demo/doc/tutorial.md

 In the past few months I have heard this question several times.

-The answer is simple: a platform to run **software** processing **data** on the right **hardware**, on demand.
+The answer is simple: a platform to asynchronously run **software** processing **data** on the right **hardware** in a collaborative manner, on demand.

 It sounds easy, but...

-- Software: your software needs other software and somehow everything should be packaged so that portability is not an issue.
+- Software: out software needs other software and somehow everything should be packaged so that portability and dependency management do not become a nightmare
-- Data: usually, your software reads some data and writes more data as a result.
-And you want to be sure about a lot of stuff: Is my data kept safe?
-Is it available?
+- Data: usually, out software reads some data and writes more data as a result.
+And we want to be sure about a lot of stuff: Is out data kept safe?
+Is it available for all members of the team?
 Is it known what input data corresponds to what output?
 - Hardware: sometimes hardware makes the difference.
-Do you need a machine with multiple GPUs to process different batches of data in parallel?
-And if so, do machine GPUs have enough memory to handle your workloads?
+Do we need a machine with multiple GPUs to process different batches of data in parallel?
+And if so, do GPUs have enough memory to handle our workloads?

-BatchX offers a single cloud solution to simplify dealing with these issues, so that you can focus on what really matters: your code.
+BatchX offers a single cloud solution to simplify dealing with these issues, so that we can focus on what really matters: our code.

-But let's see it in action.
+Well, our code or other's code.
+BatchX allows us to run "code packages" (being specific, Docker images) previously created by other people.

+But in this 'toy example' we'll learn how to go from 'zero-to-hero': from creating our own Docker image to run it in BatchX and use the results.

-Suppose you want to train a neural network to be able to identify a specific type of images.
+So, let's do this.
+Everything starts with someone wanting to do something: suppose we want to train a neural network to identify a specific type of images.

-We'll use the fashion-MINST dataset provided by Zalando (https://github.com/zalandoresearch/fashion-mnist).
+"Training" is nothing but running a program that needs a lot of data.

-In this guide you will learn how to:
+In this technical guide we'll get there through 4 + 1 steps:

-1. Create a Docker image to train a model (a neural network) that classifies photos of clothing
+1. Create a Docker image to train a model (a neural network) that classifies photos of clothing (Zalando's dataset, please see below)
 2. Import the Docker image into BatchX
 3. Import a dataset of labeled clothing photos into BatchX
-4. Training a model by running the imported Docker image in BatchX
+4. Train a model by running the imported Docker image in BatchX

-Finally, you'll be able to get the trained model from BatchX file system and use it to classify a photo
+Finally, we'll be able to get the trained model from BatchX file system and use it to classify a photo.

+Please note: We'll use the fashion-MINST dataset provided by Zalando (https://github.com/zalandoresearch/fashion-mnist) as training data.

 # Prerequisites

-- BatchX: you need to install the client and configure your account, as explained in https://docs.batchx.io/batchx-cli/installation
+- BatchX: we need to install the client and configure our account, as explained in https://docs.batchx.io/batchx-cli/installation
-- Docker: you need to install Docker (https://docs.docker.com/get-docker/) and a Docker registry account (https://hub.docker.com/).
+- Docker: we need to install Docker (https://docs.docker.com/get-docker/) and set up a Docker registry account (https://hub.docker.com/)
 Why?
-Because as of today BatchX only allows to import images which are hosted in a cloud-based repository service, as hub.docker.com.
+Because as of today BatchX only allows to import images which are hosted in a cloud-based repository service, as hub.docker.com
-- Python & TensorFlow local installations: only necessary if you want to use the trained model
+- Python 3.6 & TensorFlow 2.x local installations: only necessary if we want to run the trained model in our local machine

 # 1. Docker image creation

 Ok, let's do this.
-You need a working directory to put the files you are about to create.
+We need a working directory to put the files we are about to create.
 Directory name is not important.

 We'll have to write four files: